Porting apps from iOS

 - The Native SDK offers an IDE to help you import, build, test, and deploy your app.

 This guide explains how to port an application using the Native SDK.
 Throughout this guide, we use parallel code samples or concepts to describe how things are done on iOS and BlackBerry 10.
-If you want to port using the Cascades framework, also available as part of the Native SDK, see Porting iOS apps.
+If you want to port using the Cascades framework, also available as part of the Native SDK, see Porting apps from iOS.

 This guide will also show you the equivalent functions between iOS and BlackBerry 10 OS for each feature.